A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Categorization Results of Collected Data and Research Purposes

-In the contrast, most of the studies in EUI/UX, PS, and PTS research themes mainly utilize data types, which correspond to interaction sensing data (i.e., user interaction, app usage pattern data).
-Among a total of 19 studies corresponding to the EUI/UX research theme, target/type of interaction data was used the most in 12 and 11, respectively.
-App usage patterns data and target of interaction data were used in approximately 50\% of studies (11 and 10 respectively) out of a total of 21 studies corresponding to the PS research theme.
+In contrast, most of the studies in EUI/UX, PS, and PTS themes mainly use interaction sensing data (i.e., user interaction, and app usage pattern).
+Among the 19 EUI/UX studies, target/type of interaction data was used in about 62\% of studies.
+App usage pattern and target of interaction data were used in approximately 50\% of 21 PS studies.
+In the PTS theme, target/type of interaction data was used in 12 (85.7\%) and 9 (64.29\%) of 14 studies.